-Admission as a Special Credit Student requires submission of an MCC Application for Admission, completion of the Residency Determination Service process, and the satisfaction of any necessary prerequisite course requirements.
-Special credit students may not displace a returning regular curriculum student in a class required for his/her degree.
+Admission as a Special Credit Student requires submission of an MCC Application for Admission, completion of the Residency Determination Service process, and the satisfaction of any necessary

 STUDENTS WITH SPECIAL NEEDS

 MCC seeks to comply fully with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 The College is fully committed to making programs, courses, and services available to all citizens as well as maintaining confidentiality regarding all information and services provided.
 If students have a special need that may affect academic performance and seek accommodations, it is the student's responsibility to inform the MCC Counselor at least one month prior to registration so the request may be considered for approval.